Skip to main content

 Annual security framework attestations

-OPTN Policy 3.1.A: Security Requirements for Systems Accessing the OPTN Computer System requires all transplant hospitals, organ procurement organizations (OPOs) and histocompatibility labs to perform an annual assessment of their computer security framework.
+OPTN Policy 3.1.B: Security Requirements for Systems Accessing the OPTN Computer System requires all transplant hospitals, organ procurement organizations (OPOs) and histocompatibility labs to perform an annual assessment of their computer security framework.
 Once the assessment is completed, the Information Security Contact must attest to the OPTN that the information related to the security framework at their organization is accurate and that the assessment has been completed to the best of their ability.
 That security attestation is sent to all Information Security Contacts but assigned to one, who is able to reassign it to the appropriate contact to respond.
 The Information Security Contacts must complete the attestation and return it within 90 days of receipt.
 The information within the attestation is validated/verified through a third-party audit process to be conducted every three years.

 A security gap is the difference between the current state of computer network security at an OPTN member organization and the required state of security, as defined by the National Institute of Standards and Technology (NIST) 800-171 cybersecurity regulations.

-The Information Security Contact will receive email confirmation stating the gap has been identified and recorded by the OPTN Member Security Program.
+Information Security Contact(s) will receive an email confirming the gap has been identified and recorded by the OPTN Member Security Program.
 The Information Security Contact will then:

 • Create and submit a remediation plan to the OPTN Member Security Program, or